fronx/fronx.github.io/_posts/2015-09-04-structures-not-numbers.md

 Is there a way to simplify the picture for inequality?
 If it is a transitive relation, we might be able to reduce the number of arrows by quite a bit.
 How do we know if it is transitive?
 What we need to look out for are arrows that are not really essential, because they are just shortcuts from one object to another, and if you removed them, there would still be a connection left.

 Let's start by focussing on just one number and see what it is pointing at: from 4, you can go to 3 and 2, among others.
 But you can also go from 4 to 2 by going through 3, and you can go from 4 to 3 through 2.
-Clearly not all of those arrows are essential and it should be safe to remove most of them.
-From 4 you can also go to 5 and 6, and you can go to 6 through 5 or to 5 through 6.
+It seems like not all of those arrows are essential and it should be safe to remove most of them.
+Maybe we could just guess what a transitive version of inequality might look like and then check if we got it right afterwards.

 Any object that is greater than or less than another object is also not equal to it.
 As we have seen earlier, <i>greater than</i> and <i>less than</i> are transitive relations and can be reduced to transitive versions of the <i>succ</i> and <i>pred</i> function.
-If we put those two together, we get a very clean representation of inequality:
+If we put those two together, we get a very clean picture that may or may not be a transitive version of a graph of inequality:

 <table class="graph">
   <tr>
     <td><svg id="tidy3" width="720" height="280"></svg></td>
   </tr>
   <tr>
-    <td class="figureCaption"><i>not equal</i> – transitive</td>
+    <td class="figureCaption"><i>not equal(?)</i> – transitive</td>
   </tr>
   <tr>
 </table>